Redpill-Linpro/alfresco-listmanager/README.md

 This extension was created with the [Alfresco Maven SDK](https://arti facts.alfresco.com/nexus/content/repositories/alfresco-docs/alfresco-lifecycle-aggregator/latest/index.html) and compiles against Alfresco Community 4.2.c.
 It has also been tested with:

-* Alfresco Community 4.0.e and higher
+* Alfresco Community 5.2.e
-* Alfresco Enterprise 4.0.2 and higher
+* Alfresco Enterprise 5.2.4

 ### Building